dmlc/xgboost/doc/build.rst

 Install with pip: simple method
 --------------------------------

-First, obtain ``gcc-8`` with Homebrew (https://brew.sh/) to enable multi-threading (i.e. using multiple CPU threads for training).
+First, obtain ``gcc-9`` and ``OpenMP`` with Homebrew (https://brew.sh/) to enable multi-threading (i.e. using multiple CPU threads for training).
 The default Apple Clang compiler does not support OpenMP, so using the default compiler would have disabled multi-threading.

 .. code-block:: bash

-  brew install gcc@8
+  brew install gcc@9 libomp

 Then install XGBoost with ``pip``: